Jyouhou/UnrealText/code/Tutorial-on-deployment.md

 ## From scratch

 ### Step 1: set up UE4.22
-1. Download and compile Unreal Engine 4.22
+1. Download and compile Unreal Engine 4.22 (see below for details)
 2. Open a blank project
 3. Copy the _Realistic Rendering_ assets and the whole _UnrealText_ folder from `Assets/RealisticRenderingAssets` into the `Content` folder of the new project
 4. Restart UE, load and set `Maps/Room` as the _Editor Startup Map_ and _Game Default Map_ in `Edit -> Project Settings`.